PrincetonUniversity/slurm_mnist/README.md

 ### Examining GPU utilization

-To see how effectively your job is using the GPU, immediately after submiting the job run the following command:
+To see how effectively your job is using the GPU, immediately after submitting the job run the following command:

 ```
 $ squeue -u <your-username>